6 CSR Initiatives from Asia Which Have Empowered Lives in 2019

 AISECT Multipurpose IT Centre Model

 was implemented to help bridge the skills & ICT education gap, and boost financial inclusion between urban and rural India.
 AISECT’s expertise across multiple domains in the rural areas enabled it to create a scalable and self-sustainable rural ecosystem by integrating its skill development and business initiatives.
 Leveraging on the Group’s industry knowledge and local insights, relevant industry skills were identified for the target regions and curriculum was tailored accordingly.
 Through the network of sustainable and well-equipped centres, skill training was imparted to the youth in their local languages by highly trained teachers.
-In order to strengthen the rural economy, these centres were also used to provide G2C and B2C banking service offerings in the unbanked regions.
+In order to strengthen the rural economy, these centres were also used to provide G2C and B2C banking service offerings in the unbankedegions.

 - Today, AISECT has a strong presence in 475 Districts across 29 States in India through a network of over 20,000 multipurpose centres.

 - The initiative has imparted skills-based training to over 2 million people, created employment opportunities within the network for more than 75,000 people and empowered the lives of over 5 million people through various innovative products and services.

 - 4,000 banking kiosks in 13 states of India were set up, and over 8.5 million bank accounts have been opened in these banking kiosks and transactions worth over US $2 billion have been done in these accounts.